 Hepatitis C and Menopause

 Abstract & Commentary

-By Leon Speroff, MD, Editor, Professor of Obstetrics and Gynecology Oregon Health and Science University, Portland, is Editor for OB/GYN Clinical Alert.
+By Leon Speroff, MD, Professor of Obstetrics and Gynecology, Oregon Health and Science University, Portland.
+Dr. Speroff is a consultant for Warner Chilcott.

 Synopsis: Liver fibrosis from chronic hepatitis C is worse after menopause and less severe in women receiving hormone therapy.